5/7/2025

 Chris Pierce

 Hey, good afternoon, everyone.
 How's everyone doing?
-Good.
-Great.
-Hi, Joe.
+Good, Chris.
+How are you doing?
 Sorry if these are repeats, but I missed a little of the call.
 I just, two questions.
 Can you just kind of talk about competitive dynamics in the market?
-We've seen CarMax and, you know, Carvana with a desk of clear sort of upgrade their buyer facing tech to play a little catch up.
+We've seen CarMax and, you know, Carvana with Odessa Clear sort of upgrade their buyer facing tech to play a little catch up.
 And then we've seen physical option M&A as well.
-Like, is anything shifting underneath the surface in terms of the market because of what you guys are doing or how the market's moving?
-And I just love to see if there's any feedback you're getting from dealers on options that are out there that are maybe better than they were say a year ago.
+Like is anything shifting underneath the surface in terms of the market because of what you guys are doing or how the market's moving?
+And I just love to see if there's, you know, any feedback you're getting from dealers on options that are out there that are maybe better than they were, say, a year ago.

 speaker